 Tonight on Praise Faith and Blue: Activist, Speaker, and Lead Organizer of the National Faith and Blue Weekend, Reverend Markel Hutchins; along with Commander Patrick Yoes, National President of Fraternal Order of Police; Chief Gina Hawkins of the Fayetteville, North Carolina Police Department; Sheriff Bill Brown, Vice President of Major County Sheriffs of America; Chief John Drake, Metropolitan Nashville Police Department; and Chief M. Vance Rice, Mississippi State University Police Department, encourage viewers to participate in the third annual Faith and Blue Weekend October 7th through 10th.
 This is a time when the church and the community can gather and show their appreciation and support for their local law enforcement agencies.
 In the aftermath of some of the law enforcement involved tragedies that have divided Americans in so many ways, Reverend Hutchins knew we needed to take a different approach to advance the issues of social justice, inclusion, and safe communities, where officers and community residents are respected.
-They discuss the number of law enforcement officers, public safety, the rise in crime and violence, the importance of community engagement to build trust and relationships to reduce crime, and the effectiveness of the church and faith-based community involvement.
-Women are encouraged to get involved and be the change they want to see in their community.
+They discuss the number of law enforcement officers that are leaving the profession due to job-related stresses, rising suicide rates among law enforcement officers, public safety, the rise in crime and violence, the importance of community engagement to build trust and relationships to reduce crime, and the effectiveness of the church and faith-based community involvement.
+Women are encouraged to consider a career in law enforcement and young people, particularly young people of color, are encouraged to get involved and be the change they want to see in their community.